PaulRivaud/nthresh/README.md

 X : ndarray
     A 1-dimensional Numpy array
 n_classes : int
-    Mumber of expected classes. n_classes-1 threshold values will be returned in a list bins : int
+    Number of expected classes. n_classes-1 threshold values will be returned in a list bins : int
     Number of bins to use when binning the space of X n_jobs : int